leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 ### 3. Overview of GPT-3 model

 GPT-3 stands for Generative Pretrained Transformer 3.
-The transformer in the name stands for the [transformer model, with "attention."](http://jalammar.github.io/illustrated-transformer/ "transformer") Both GPT-2 and GPT-3 use the same type of model, so any explanations you find of the former will generalise as well \[40\].
-Let's walk through a simplified version of the new model and what "attention" means.
+The transformer in the name stands for the [transformer model, using an "attention" mechanism.](http://jalammar.github.io/illustrated-transformer/ "transformer") Both GPT-2 and GPT-3 use the same type of model, so any explanations you find of the former will generalise as well \[40\].

+However, what I learnt just before I published this post was that **they actually use [a variation of the transformer model.](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf "variation")** Hence, let's first walk through a simplified version of the new model, what "attention" means, and then see how GPT-3's version is different.
+I'll indicate when we're leaving the regular transformer and using GPT-3's tweaks.

-We'll go back to the start, with our input words and trying to get the output from them.
+For the new model, we'll go back to the start, with our input words and trying to get the output from them.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 2.png)

 Now though, we want to evaluate all the input words at the same time, in parallel rather than in sequence.
-This will save us a lot of time computing the result.
+This will save us a lot of time computing the result, since we can use matrix math to calculate that in one shot.

 We convert our input words to numbers again, like we always do.
 This time though, we pass those numbers through 3 different functions, getting 3 temporary outputs for each word, a, b, and c.
 Note that it's just for simplicity that our word and outputs have 3 numbers; in practice they're hundreds of numbers long.
 We'll see how these 3 outputs are used shortly \[41\].